 I wouldn’t worry too much about buying women’s specific trekking poles unless you have very small hands.
 Unisex trekking poles are height adjustable so they will work for shorter users as well as tall ones.
 On average, women’s trekking poles have a maximum length that is about 15cm (6 in.) shorter than unisex poles.
 If you also use your trekking poles to construct a tarp shelter, this extra length can be nice to have.

-I have small hands so I use an older version of the women’s specific Black Diamond Trail poles.
+I recommend: I have small hands so I use an older version of the women’s specific Black Diamond Trail poles.
 I find that I can get the straps to adjust small enough to actually fit my wrists and hands – unlike the ones on unisex poles that I’ve tried.
+Check prices: REI.

 The next time you hit up your local outdoor shop, keep these guidelines in mind when choosing women’s (or unisex!) hiking gear.
 Which women’s hiking gear do you own?
 Tell me if it was worth it in the comments.